idebtor/nowic/02ArgcArgv.md

 Argv[0] is the name of the program , After that till argv[argc-1] every element is command -line arguments.

 ```
-// Name of program argcargv.cpp
+// Name of program args.cpp
 #include <iostream>
 using namespace std;